 Many strong players have taken up the challenge of fighting d4 with the Czech Benoni.
-Among the most famous names are Levon Aronian, Ivan Sokolov, Ni Hua, but surely the latest reference on this opening has to be Liviu-Dieter Nisipeanu.
+Among the most famous names are Levon Aronian, Ivan Sokolov, and Ni Hua, but surely the latest reference for this opening has to be Liviu-Dieter Nisipeanu.
 The Romanian Grandmaster has shown the dynamic potential of this defense and his games are worth studying in order to understand the philosophy behind black’s play.
-Of course we should mention here many classical Grandmasters such as Victor Ciocaltea and Spyridon Skembris who employed it in several occasions.
+Of course, we should mention here many classical Grandmasters such as Victor Ciocaltea and Spyridon Skembris who employed it on several occasions.

 In this position with a closed center white will usually increase the pressure on the queenside by playing b2-b4.
 Black’s main idea is to aim for two ruptures: one is the rupture with b5 and the main plan, the rupture with f7-f5.
 Both of them are the main source of counterplay for black and if he is unable to execute any of them he might be in danger of being too crammed and passive.
 Sometimes white focuses on preventing black’s counterplay on the kingside by playing h3-g4 which makes it very difficult for black to achieve f5.
 In this case, black will need further preparation.

 The rupture with b5: